Back to their expert dissection of Unicorn Vengeance:

 Thousands of Americans and Europeans believe that tape recorders can capture the voices of people whose vocal cords long ago decomposed.
 They refer to these utterances as EVP: electronic voice phenomena.
 You can’t hear the voices while you’re recording; they show up mysteriously when the tape is replayed.
 If you do a web search on the initials EVP, you’ll find dozens of sites with hundreds of audio files of these recordings.
 Though some sound like clearly articulated words or whispers, many are garbled and echoey and mechanical-sounding.
 It is hard to imagine them coming from dead souls without significantly altering one’s image of the hereafter.
 Heaven is supposed to have clouds and bolts of white cloth and other excellent sound-absorbing materials.
 The heaven of these voices sounds like an airship hanger.
 They’re very odd.”

-I couldn’t find video of her talking about this book, so here’s her delightful recent appearance on the Daily Show, where she and Jon Stewart gab and pooping in space and other weighty (weightless?) issues.
+I couldn’t find video of her talking about this book, so here’s her delightful recent appearance on the Daily Show, where she and Jon Stewart gab about pooping in space and other weighty (weightless?) issues.

 If you haven’t read the books but plan to (ahem, Husband), you probably shouldn’t click the link and read the whole piece.
 It won’t make much sense but it might spoil some plot points for you if you’re super-fussy about that kind of thing.
 The pull-quote doesn’t spoil anything, so giggle away at that.